DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step1.md

 ### Review a basic config file

-Next, in your own environment, you would define a custom configuration file, but for this hands on lab, the `dc1.yaml`{{open}} file has been provided.
-Feel free to review it now.
+Review the `dc1.yaml`{{open}} file.
 For a complete reference of all possible configuration options, review the official [documentation](https://www.consul.io/docs/k8s/helm).

 ### Apply the chart

-Finally, apply the chart using the following command.
-Note that `katacoda` has been passed as an argument.
+Apply the chart using the following command.
-Helm requires a name be provided for each installation.
-You may name your installation anything you like, but in this tutorial 'katacoda' is used.
-When working locally, make note of the name of your installation, as it will be required to apply future upgrades.
 The install may take a minute or two to complete.

 `helm install -f ./dc1.yaml katacoda hashicorp/consul --wait`{{execute T1}}